Mugambi99/Financial-analysis-projects/RFM Model/Readme.md

 <img src="https://github.com/Mugambi99/Financial-analysis-projects/blob/main/RFM%20Model/Plots/Scatter%20MonetaryValue%20vs%20Frequency.png" alt="Image description" width="500" height="400">

-#### Profitable brand according to rfm score
+#### Profitable brand according to RFM score
-From the previous analysis we observed that the most profitable brand was Trek Bicycles.
-From new developments using the RFM values we observe that WeareA2B is the most profitable good.
-Platinum and Gold are buying more of the brand which indicates that the company should look for a strategy to invest more on that brand to attract the new customers
+We observe that there isn't much change in the most profitable good from the previous analysis.
+It is worth noting that in each brand category they are more Platinum and Gold members buying more of the products which indicates that the company should look for a strategy to invest more on how they can retain the platinum members pushing sales higher.

 <img src="https://github.com/Mugambi99/Financial-analysis-projects/blob/main/RFM%20Model/Plots/Profitable%20brand%20per%20RFM.png" alt="Image description" width="500" height="400">